Rovers (Australia): Organisation

-Rovers are organised from a national level down, however the day-to-day running of the section is organised at a Branch (state) level.
-Victoria, New South Wales and Queensland are split into Regions which in turn are made up of Units.
-There are around 3,000 Rovers nationally in about 250 Units.
+Rovers are organised from a national level downwards, however the day-to-day running of the section is organised at a branch (state) level.
+Victoria, New South Wales and Queensland are split into regions which in turn are made up of units.
+There are around 3,000 rovers nationally in about 250 units.

-Unlike the other sections of Scouts Australia, Rovers are self-governing with Rovers under 26 becoming the leaders of their own section while still taking part in the program.
-After the 1970 Design for Tomorrow Report, instead of becoming a new section, Rovers began to admit young women into their Units (known as Crews at the time) and asked their leaders aged over 25 to step back to become Rover Advisers, with the Crew Leaders, Region chairs and Branch chairs taking up the responsibility for their Rovers.
-The National Rover Council, a group of Rover representatives from each state who co-ordinate interstate efforts, was founded in 1979 and just like Units, all are under 26 years old.
+Unlike the other sections of Scouts Australia, rovers are self-governing with rovers under 26 becoming the leaders of their own section while still taking part in the program.
+After the Scout Association of Australia's 1970 Design for Tomorrow Report, adminst other issues, their leaders aged over 25 were asked to step back to become rover advisers, with the crew leaders, region chairs and branch chairs taking up the responsibility for their rovers.

+The National Rover Council, a group of rover representatives from each state who coordinate interstate efforts, was founded in 1979 and just like units, all are under 26 years old.

-Local Unit
+Local units

-A local Rover Unit is run by its members and led by an elected committee.
-The committee normally consists of a Unit Leader, Assistant/Deputy Unit Leader, Secretary and Treasurer and large Units may also add a Fundraiser, Quartermaster, Training Officer, Venturer liaison/Recruitment Officer and other roles.
-Rovers are young adults and make their own decisions but frequently Units wish to have input and support from people over the age of 25, called Rover Advisers.
+A local rover unit is run by its members and led by an elected committee.
+The committee normally consists of a unit leader, assistant/deputy unit leader, secretary and treasurer and larger units may also add a fundraiser, quartermaster, training officer, venturer liaison/recruitment officer, and other roles.
+Rovers are young adults and make their own decisions but frequently units wish to have input and support from people over the age of 25, called rover advisers.

-Region Rover Council
+Regional rover councils

-The next step in the Rovers organisation ladder is the Region Rover Council.
-These bodies run Rovering in their geographic areas and are typically based on the same Regions as the other sections of the Scouting Movement.
-These Regions can also run various Branch events on behalf of the Branch and run their own where all Rovers are invited.
-The application and practice of Region Rover Councils varies between the three states that operate them, in Victoria this level is known as a Rovering Community and conduct few if any events and are primarily a social networking function with most co-ordination done at a Branch Rover Council level.
-Conversely in New South Wales, Region Rover Councils generally undertake several Region events a year and support their Units in running events and activities that are open to all Rovers.
+The next step in the rover organisation ladder is the regional rover council.
+These bodies run rovering in their geographic areas and are typically based on the same regions as the other sections of the Scouting Movement.
+These regions can also run various Branch events on behalf of the Branch and run their own where all rovers are invited.
+The application and practice of regional rover councils varies between the three states that operate them.
+In Victoria this level is known as a rovering community and conduct few if any events and are primarily a social networking function with most coordination done at a branch rover council level.
+Conversely in New South Wales, regional rover councils generally undertake several regional events a year and support their units in running events and activities that are open to all rovers.
 They operate bank accounts, conduct business and hold an annual report presentation.

-There are currently Region Rover Councils in New South Wales, Queensland and Victoria which assist the Units in their region by offering community involvement activities, organising social functions, distributing information, promoting training and the Baden-Powell Award and many other tasks.
-The smaller states without Region Rover Councils have their Units reporting directly to their Branch Rover Council.
+There are currently regional rover councils in New South Wales, Queensland and Victoria which assist the units in their region by offering community involvement activities, organising social functions, distributing information, promoting training and the Baden-Powell Award and many other tasks.
+The smaller states without regional rover councils have their units reporting directly to their branch rover council.